data-integrations/wrangler/docs/directives/stemming.md

-# NLP - Stemming Bag of Words
+# Stemming

-STEMMING directive applies Porter Stemmer for English words.
-Porter Stemmer is one of the best stemmers available in this space.
-It excellently trades-off between speed, readability and accuracy.
-It stems using a set of rules, or transformations, applied in a succession of steps.
-Generally, it applies around 60 rules in 6 steps.
+The `stemming` directive applies the Porter stemmer algorithm for English words.
+The Porter stemmer has excellent trade-off between speed, readability, and accuracy.
+It stems using a set of rules (transformations) applied in a succession of steps.
+Generally, it applies approximately 60 rules in 6 steps.

 ## Syntax